 This TIA was performed in order to assess transportation impacts of the proposed site as well as background traffic.
-This analysis has been conducted based on the NCDOT and GDOT standards.
-Overall, the analysis indicates LOS C or better can be expected at the study intersections during the future build peaks with the improvements associated with proposed development.
-With the recommended improvements in place, analysis indicates that there will be adequate capacity to accommodate future traffic, and the proposed site is not expected to have a detrimental effect on transportation capacity and mobility in the study area.
-The exact layout of the site will need to be coordinated during the site plan review process.
-The recommended improvements for the development are shown in Figure A. Please note that the access points to the site are recommended to be designed according to North Carolina Department of Transportation (NCDOT) and GDOT standards as applicable.
+Recommendations have been given to accommodate these impacts.
+The analysis indicates that with the recommended improvements in place, the proposed site is not expected to have a detrimental effect on transportation capacity and mobility in the study area.
+Please note that the access points should designed according to GDOT and NCDOT standards as applicable.